chrisbigler/D2LootSim/README.md

-# D2LootSim - Edge of Fated Leveling & Tiers Rework
+# D2LootSim - Edge of Fate Leveling & Tiers Rework
-A Monte Carlo simulation system for Destiny 2's **Edge of Fated Leveling & Tiers Rework** - modeling tier-based progression (T1-T5), Guardian Rank/Conquests unlocks, and the new activity reward structures that prioritize time respect and generous loot distribution.
+A Monte Carlo simulation system for Destiny 2's **Edge of Fate Leveling & Tiers Rework** - modeling tier-based progression (T1-T5), Guardian Rank/Conquests unlocks, and the new activity reward structures that prioritize time respect and generous loot distribution.

 ## How to run on your Machine
 1. Download the code